Daniel Trilling

 Daniel Trilling is a British journalist, editor and author.
 He was the editor of New Humanist magazine from 2013 to 2019.
-He writes about migration, nationalism and human rights and is the author of Lights in the Distance: exile and refuge at the borders of Europe and Bloody Nasty People: The Rise of Britain's Far Right.
+He writes about migration, nationalism and human rights and is the author of three books about European politics, including Bloody Nasty People: The Rise of Britain's Far Right.
 The publications he has written for include the New Statesman, The Guardian and the London Review of Books.